yangasahi/Kitura-SOS-Workshop/StatusReportsAndDisasters.md

 }
 ```

-Now, open `ViewController.swift` located in your server project and find the delegate function for `statusReported:`.
+Now, open `ViewController.swift` located in your dashboard project and find the delegate function for `statusReported:`.
 Add the following code inside this function:

 ```swift
 annotationProcessingQueue.sync {